Rudder and some applications used by Rudder (like the Apache web server, or Jetty) can be tuned to your needs.

 JVM to one better fitted for larger memory footprint:

-# edit +/etc/default/rudder-jetty+ with your preferred text editor, for example vim: vim /etc/default/rudder-jetty Notice: that file is alike to +/opt/rudder/etc/rudder-jetty.conf+, which is the file with default values. +/opt/rudder/etc/rudder-jetty.conf+ should never be modified directly because modification would be erased by packaging in the following Rudder versuib update. # Uncomment the lines related to "Java Garbage collector option" JAVA_GC="-XX:+UseG1GC -XX:+UnlockExperimentalVMOptions -XX:MaxGCPauseMillis=500 -XX:+UseStringDeduplication" # save your changes, and restart Jetty: service restart rudder-jetty
+# edit +/etc/default/rudder-jetty+ with your preferred text editor, for example vim: vim /etc/default/rudder-jetty Notice: that file is alike to +/opt/rudder/etc/rudder-jetty.conf+, which is the file with default values. +/opt/rudder/etc/rudder-jetty.conf+ should never be modified directly because the modification would be erased by the next Rudder upgrade. # Uncomment the lines related to "Java Garbage collector option" JAVA_GC="-XX:+UseG1GC -XX:+UnlockExperimentalVMOptions -XX:MaxGCPauseMillis=500 -XX:+UseStringDeduplication" # save your changes, and restart Jetty: systemctl restart rudder-jetty

 This option is also a good solution if you are constrained by the amount of memory available.